Époisses Cheese vs Gouda Cheese

 Country of Origin France Netherlands

-Specific Origin Auxois and Terre Plaine, Burgundy Southern Holland
+Specific Origin Auxois And Terre Plaine, Burgundy Southern Holland

-Certification PDO (1996), AOC (1991) None
+Certification PDO (1996), AOC (1991) Not Specified

-Milk Type Cow's Milk Cow’s milk
+Milk Type Cow's Milk Cow's, goat's or sheep's milk

-Milk Treatment Pasteurized
+Milk Treatment Not Specified Pasteurized or unpasteurized

-Moisture Content Reduced by scalding
+Moisture Content Not Specified Reduced by scalding

 Rind Washed-rind Durable